openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Buster Root on ZFS.rst

 ::

-   # grub-probe /boot
+   grub-probe /boot
-   zfs

 5.2 Refresh the initrd files:

 ::

-   # update-initramfs -u -k all
+   update-initramfs -u -k all
-   update-initramfs: Generating /boot/initrd.img-4.9.0-8-amd64

 **Note:** When using LUKS, this will print "WARNING could not determine root device from /etc/fstab".
 This is because `cryptsetup does not